isc-projects/bind9/doc/notes/notes-current.rst

 -  Fix a bug in dnssec-policy keymgr where the check if a key has a successor would return a false positive if any other key in the keyring has a successor.
 [GL #1845]

+-  With dnssec-policy, when creating a successor key, the goal state of the current active key (the predecessor) was not changed and thus was never is removed from the zone.
+[GL #1846]